 Career Information for Finance Officers

 The BLS places finance officers within the category of financial managers.
 Finance officers are responsible for overseeing and managing an organization's budget, enabling the organization to meet its goals.
 This may include investing the organization's funds, managing its cash flow and raising cash.
 Finance officers are usually also involved with the organization's mergers and acquisitions.
-In 2015, according to a BLS report, there were 531,120 financial managers in the nation.
-The BLS reported an median annual salary of $117,990 for such professionals in May of 2015 and projected 7% job growth from 2014-2024.
+In 2018, according to a BLS report, there were 608,120 financial managers in the nation.
+The BLS reported a median annual salary of $127,990 for such professionals in May of 2018 and projected 16% job growth from 2018-2028.

 Undergraduate and graduate degrees are available in purchasing, acquisitions and contracts management.
 In many instances, a single program will include two of these fields of study.
 An Associate in Applied Science in Contract Management requires two years of study in topics such as accounting, management, contract performance assessment, cost analysis and negotiation techniques.
 An Associate in Applied Business in Purchasing Management may include classes in production and operations management, logistics and managerial accounting.